 Alice Paul was a leading strategist in the suffrage movement, which ultimately resulting in women obtaining the right to vote with the adoption of the 19th Amendment to the Constitution.
 She was born on January 15, 1885, during the Presidential term of President Chester Arthur.

-The obverse design of the Alice Paul Suffragist Gold Coin features her portrait, with inscriptions indicating her name, the word “Suffragist”, the motto “In God We Trust”, “Liberty”, and the date of issue.
+The obverse design of the Alice Paul Suffragist Gold Coin (Buy on eBay) features her portrait, with inscriptions indicating her name, the word “Suffragist”, the motto “In God We Trust”, “Liberty”, and the date of issue.
 The reverse design depicts her participating in a marching event within the suffrage movement, carrying an American flag and wearing a banner “Votes for Women”.
 Inscriptions around the outer edge include “United States of America”, “E Pluribus Unum”, the legal tender face value, and the weight and purity of the gold content.
 Both the obverse and reverse were designed and sculpted by Susan Gamble.

 The final design selections were announced by the United States Mint in April 2012, however the release of the coins was delayed until very late in the year due to striking problems.